HackerCupAI/starter-kits/sample_data_solver/README.md

     if len(a) == 1:
         a = a[0]
     else:
-        # Simplify when first item is number of strings in list
         if isinstance(a[0], int) and isinstance(a[1], str):
             if (len(a) - 1) == a[0]:
                 a = a[1:]
     print(f"Case #{case_num}: {f(a)}")

 ```

 Generated programs are sampled, and are therefore non-deterministic unless a random seed is set.